-Editor’s Note: Importance of good nutrition, emphasizing vitamin B3 (niacin).
 Not many people know that Vitamin B3 can benefit kidney health.
-However, past and present studies (see references below) have shown that this powerful vitamin can confer significant benefits to those with kidney disease.
+However, past and present studies have shown that adding Vitamin B3 to your diet may be an all-natural way to help improve kidney health.

 What Is Vitamin B3?